Understanding Enlarged Prostate (Benign Prostatic Hyperplasia – BPH)

 • Benefits: Helps maintain muscle mass and overall health without the added saturated fats found in red and processed meats.

-• Examples: Poultry, fish, legumes, tofu, and low-fat dairy products.
+• Examples: poultry, fish, legumes, tofu, and low-fat dairy products.

 4. Limit Red and Processed Meats